dbikard/dgrec/README.md

       -s, --save_umi_data TEXT        Path to a csv file to save the details of the genotypes reads for each UMI.
 If None the data isn't saved (default: None)
-      -n TEXT                         Number of reads to use.
+      -n INTEGER                      Number of reads to use.
 If None all the reads are used (default: None)
       -o, --output TEXT               Output file path
       --help                          Show this message and exit.